Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 Note: This setting is called Prevent submission of records that fail validation for the Business Applications trigger.

-If the error remediation property of a business entity is disabled, the Reject records that fail validation setting is enabled by default.
-To allow records with validation errors to be created or submitted, disable the Reject records that fail validation setting.
+If the error remediation property of a business entity is disabled, the option to reject records that fail validation is enabled by default.
+To allow records with validation errors to be created or submitted, disable the option to reject records that fail validation.
+If the error remediation property is enabled, the option to reject records that fail validation is disabled by default.

 The Reject records that fail validation setting works only when you specify error as the error severity in the rule association that performs validation.
 If you specify information or warning as the severity, records that fail validation aren't rejected.